 - help students study for exams

 View the tutoring resources handout for a list of the type of tutoring services available for specific courses.
-Please see the FAQ section below the table for more detailed explanation of these services.
+Please see the FAQ section (below) for a more detailed explanation of these services.

 Frequently Asked Questions

 How do I find out which courses have a tutor available?

 There are tutors for a wide range of STEM disciplines and courses.
 Check the CTLR Tutoring Services Chart (above) to see if and what type of tutoring is available for a given course.

 The CTLR Tutoring Services Chart says there is “Drop-in” Peer Tutoring for my class.
 What does this mean?